gsubhampatra/NalcoCare/README.md

 ## Conclusion

-This Medical Appointment System provides an efficient and organized way for patients, doctors, and admins to interact with and manage appointments.
+This Nalco Care Medical Appointment System provides an efficient and organized way for patients, doctors, and admins to interact with and manage appointments.
 The clear separation of roles ensures secure and controlled access to the system's functionalities.